Senior Center Information and Activities

 Get Ready!
 Get Set!
 Get Fit!

 Our senior-friendly fitness model, "Get Ready!
 Get Set!
 Get Fit!", has received numerous awards, including 2011 and 2007 National Association of Counties Awards, the 2006 Physical Activity Excellence Award from the State Advisory Council on Physical Fitness and the 2006 National Area Agencies on Aging Achievement Award.
-The robust program includes 13 fitness centers, a 5K Run/Walk and 1 Mile Walk, Walk a Million Miles program, and a variety of exercise classes and group sports opportunities including aerobics, basketball, bowling, qigong, line dancing, senior rhythms, softball, strength training, tai chi, tennis, volleyball, walking groups, water exercise, weight management, Wii sports, yoga, Zumba and much more!
+The robust program includes 13 fitness centers, a 5K Run/Walk and 1 Mile Walk, and a variety of exercise classes and group sports opportunities including aerobics, basketball, bowling, qigong, line dancing, senior rhythms, softball, strength training, tai chi, tennis, volleyball, walking groups, water exercise, weight management, Wii sports, yoga, Zumba and much more!
 Check with any of our centers for a complete listing of their respective offerings, or read the monthly newsletter from your local senior center.

 As we age, everyone wants to remain as healthy and independent as possible.
 Along with keeping our bodies fit, it is important to take steps to sustain brain health and fitness.
 Brain Health refers to one’s ability to learn, remember, organize, focus and maintain an active mind.
 In 2016, the Baltimore County Department of Aging’s initiative, Brain Matters, will educate older adults about successful aging and brain health.
 Throughout the year, resources and activities will be offered to enhance brain function, provide strategies to care for those facing dementia or mental health illnesses, identify possible risk factors, and improve the quality of life for older adults.